Taxation of Cooperative Societies

 Advance Tax Installments

-Co-operative Societies are also required to pay different installments of the advance tax within the prescribed due dates like it is applicable to other assessees.
+Co-operative Societies are also required to pay different installments of the advance tax within the prescribed due dates as it is applicable to other assessees.

 Due Date of Income-tax Return & ITR Form

-The due date to file the return of income for co-operative societies under the Income-tax Act is 30th September.
-(Note: the due date for AY 2020-21 is extended to 30th November 2020.)
+The due date to file the return of income for co-operative societies under the Income-tax Act is 31st October of the Assessment Year.

 The return of income by a co-operative society needs to be furnished in ITR 5 as per the provisions of Section 2(3)(vii) read with section 139.